 In fact, we have dozens of 2018 Super Bowl prop bets available.
 These range from things as simple as which team will win the coin toss, to who’ll win the game’s MVP award.

-You can check out all of our Super Bowl 52 prop bets here (click “More Bets” in the game line).
+You can check out all of our Super Bowl 52 prop bets here (click “More Bets” in the Super Bowl line).
 And keep reading as I analyze a few of the bets being offered and give advice on what you should do.

 Player to win 2018 Super Bowl MVP